marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    * - |check-icon|
      - The protocol must ensure that no third party can read the Credential issued by the Issuer.

-To mitigate this threat, the IT Wallet specification requires the following security mechanisms in the issuance process:
+To mitigate this threat, the IT-Wallet specification requires the following security mechanisms in the issuance process:

 - *TLS*: Used in all communication between the Wallet and the Issuer, ensuring that data in transit is encrypted and protected from interception by attackers.
 - *Wallet Attestation*: Ensures that the Wallet operates on a secure, trusted device and complies with the security standards required by the Issuer, providing additional assurance that the Issuer is interacting with a legitimate Wallet Instance.